Meet the Keynote Speaker: Donna Pearson McClish

 Dean and Judy Henry

 Dean and Judy realized a dream by establishing the Berry Patch Farm in the early 1970s.
-Together with their son Mike, they raise strawberries, raspberries, gooseberries, currants, blueberries, apples and pumpkins, and manage five greenhouses.
+Together with their son Mike, they raise strawberries; blueberries; raspberries; elderberries; currants; apple; tart cherries; gooseberries; rhubarb; pumpkins; decorative gourds; and honeyberries.
 Berry Patch produce is available at markets, through local CSAs and on the farm through U-pick or picked to order, and their production practices include integrated pest management, organic and conventional.
 An on-farm kitchen enables them to offer snacks, pies, jams, honey, maple syrup and more.
 They are the recipients of PFI’s 2023 Sustainable Agriculture Achievement Award.

 Tommy is the rural organizer and educator for Iowa Farmers Union.
 In his role, he works to elevate the voices of experienced Iowa producers to the forefront of local, state and federal conversations about agricultural policy.
 He is also the co-owner of Grinnell Farm To Table and a commissioner with the Poweshiek County Soil and Water Conservation District.